telekom-security/tpotce/README.md

     * NGINX provides secure remote access (reverse proxy) to Kibana, CyberChef, Elasticvue, GeoIP AttackMap and Spiderfoot.
     * CyberChef a web app for encryption, encoding, compression and data analysis.
     * Elasticvue a web front end for browsing and interacting with an Elasticsearch cluster.
-    * Geoip Attack Map a beautifully animated attack map for T-Pot.
+    * T-Pot Attack Map a beautifully animated attack map for T-Pot.
     * Spiderfoot an open source intelligence automation tool.
 4. Honeypots
     * A selection of the 22 available honeypots based on the selected edition and / or setup.